mradulovic988/delivery-system/README.md

-Delivery System is a small application which manage to provide to the client weekdays system based on product orders
+Delivery System is a small application which manage to provide to the client weekdays system delivery based on product orders